 If your point of sale system does not allow you to account for VAT accurately under this scheme, you can manually adjust your VAT account after the sale.

 If you cannot include the adjustment in the period the transaction took place, you should estimate the VAT and you must account for any difference in your next VAT return.

 You must include the payments you receive as income when you calculate your taxable profits for Income Tax and Corporation Tax purposes.

 If you need to make a correction

-If you need to correct any information given during registration or amend your registration, you’ll need to contact HMRC.
+If you need to correct any information given during registration or in a claim you’ve made, you’ll need to contact HMRC.

 Other help you can get

 HMRC have published guidance with more information on eligibility and how to offer the discount.